create3000/x_ite/docs/_posts/components/NURBS/NurbsTextureCoordinate.md

 NurbsTextureCoordinate describes a 3D NURBS surface in the parametric domain of its surface host, specifying mapping of texture onto the surface.

-The NurbsTextureCoordinate node belongs to the **NURBS** component and its default container field is *texCoord.* It is available from X3D version 3.0 or later.
+The NurbsTextureCoordinate node belongs to the **NURBS** component and its default container field is *texCoord.* It is available from X3D version 3.0 or higher.

 ## Hierarchy